peter-huang0402/tmp_test/README.md

             processor	: 39
             ```

          Know these vcores are located on which physical cores.
-In my machine, physical cpu 0 has 0 to 9 and 20 - 29 vcores.
-Physical cpu 1 has 10 to 19 and 30 to 39 vcores.
+In my machine, physical cpu 0 has 0 - 9 and 20 - 29 vcores.
+Physical cpu 1 has 10 - 19 and 30 - 39 vcores.
 [Notice] Please don't use the first vcores in any physical machine.
 In my case, 0 is the first vcore on physical cpu 0 and 10 is the frist vcore on physcial cpu 1.
 So, vocre 0 and 10 are not assigned to SOFA.
             ![](https://i.imgur.com/ayxOPBr.jpg)

          Given SOFA performance, please assign vcores which is located in the same physical CPU.
 And, in default SOFA prefers to assign 7:3 or 8:4.  (lfsm_io_thread:lfsm_bh_thread)